Skip to main content

 The Bottom Line

 These purifiers serve fundamentally different needs.
 The Honeywell HPA300 is the muscle car of budget air purifiers — loud, thirsty, and incredibly powerful.
-The Winix 5500-2 is the efficient sedan — quieter, smarter, cheaper to run, and perfectly capable for most rooms.
-For the majority of buyers with rooms under 350 sq. ft., the Winix is the better value by a significant margin.
+The Winix 5510 is the efficient sedan — quieter on low, smarter with WiFi app control and a built-in air quality monitor, cheaper to run, and perfectly capable for most rooms.
+For the majority of buyers with rooms under 392 sq. ft., the Winix is the better value by a significant margin.
 For large rooms where you need maximum CADR, the Honeywell is the right tool for the job.

 Sources & References